 A completed thesis must be submitted for the approval of the thesis committee within two years from the completion of the course work.
 This time requirement may be waived at the discretion of the majority of the Department's Graduate Committee.
-The thesis committee shall consist of four members:
+The thesis committee shall consist of a minimum of three members::

-- · The candidate's thesis advisor who will serve as chair, - A member representing the candidate's major discipline (generally from the degree granting institution),

-- A third member representing a related field in the college in which the candidate's major field is located, and - A fourth member selected at large from the University of Nebraska Graduate Faculty.
-This member may be an additional representative from the candidate's department.
+- · The candidate's thesis professor who will serve as chair, - A member representing the candidate's major discipline (generally from the degree granting institution), - A third member representing a related field selected at large from the University of Nebraska Graduate Faculty.
+This member cannot be a member of the candidate's department.